Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Introduction

-$c$ denotes a positive constant that can change throughout the paper and even from line to line.
-Constants that are used again later in the paper will be denoted with an index when they appear for the first time (for instance $c_0$, $c_1$, $k_0$...).
+$c$ denotes a positive constant that can change throughout the paper and even throughout one single computation.
+Constants that are used again later in the paper will be denoted with an index when they appear for the first time.

 Drawings across the paper are not to scale and they do not necessarily represent the random walks in a perfectly accurate way: they are only meant to make the reading easier.
 For instance, sample paths will often look like smooth curves, although our random walks evolve on $\ZZ.$